seattletimes/police-killings/src/story.md

 But Talmadge and Fleming faced heavy opposition from senators who were adamant that police officers should have the power to use deadly force to stop a fleeing suspect of any crime.

 "Now, crime begets crime," Sen. Kent Pullen, R-Kent, said in debate on the floor.
 "And theft leads to burglary, burglary leads to robbery, robbery leads to murder. ...
-Passing a bill like this is telling the criminal that ‘We're condoning your crimes and you don't have to worry about any sort of penalty.' "
+Passing a bill like this is telling the criminal that ‘We're condoning your crimes and you don't have to worry about any sort of penalty.'"

 Fleming, the first African American to serve in the state Senate, countered: "Just because a person is running down the street with a TV in his arm, shouldn't give you reason to blow him away!"